MicrosoftDocs/win32/desktop-src/DirectShow/how-to-write-a-source-filter-for-directshow.md

 ---
-Description: 'This topic describes how to write a custom source filter for DirectShow.' ms.assetid: '032f7624-2237-41cd-844a-18ed4a2e420d'
+Description: This topic describes how to write a custom source filter for DirectShow. ms.assetid: 032f7624-2237-41cd-844a-18ed4a2e420d
-title: How to Write a Source Filter for DirectShow
+title: How to Write a Source Filter for DirectShow ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Write a Source Filter for DirectShow